OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 2. the package dbms_sql

 ## EXECUTE IMMEDIATE statement for NDS or PL/SQL anonymous blocks:
-* INTO: is used for single-row queries and specifies the variables or records into which column values are retrieved.
+* INTO: is used for ***single-row queries*** and specifies the variables or records into which column values are retrieved.
 * USING: is used to hold all bind arguments.
 The default parameter mode is IN.
+    * ***The USING sentence must be declared always last***
+    * The sintaxis for USING sentence is-> =: (contrary to assigning value to a variable, which is: := )
 * Example:

 .EXECUTE IMMEDIATE dynamic_string